 Reactivated from: Not specified.
 If specified, Chargebee will consider this date to be the date of activation of the subscription.

 Term will continue to be the same and the next billing term will be from 1 July 2015 to 1 August 2015.

 The trial period can be entered while reactivating a subscription, which would make the subscription active only after the trial period ends.
 Hence, the billing term will also start after the trial period ends and subsequently an invoice will be generated.
 Even if the customer does not have a card on file, you will be able to include a trial period and reactivate the subscription.
 The Reactivate From date in this case will be considered the Start Date of the trial.

-John, a customer, signs up for a 14-day trial, but due to some unforeseen reason, he was not able to try the product.
-He comes back to you after a few weeks and requests another trial, and you did not collect his card details either.
-In this case, simply reactivate the account and opt to extend his trial.
+John, a customer, signs up for a 14-day trial, but due to some unforeseen reason, they were not able to try the product.
+They come back to you after a few weeks and request another trial, and you did not collect their card details either.
+In this case, simply reactivate the account and opt to extend their trial.